socomsystems/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 Troubleshooting
 ---------------

-On most setups Nextcloud will work out of the box without any issues.
+On most setups cyfrSpaces will work out of the box without any issues.
 If you run into a situation where login is often very slow for all users the first step is to inspect the `bruteforce_attempts` table.
 There you can see which IP addresses are actually throttled.